RoboWM-Bench: A Benchmark for Evaluating World Models in Robotic Manipulation: RoboWM-Bench

 \subsection{Evaluation of Embodied Executability}

-We define \emph{embodied executability} as whether predicted behaviors can be translated into dynamically feasible action sequences that accomplish the intended task.
-Our evaluation protocol consists of both step-level verification and final task-level success assessment.
-Concretely, for each task, we predefine a set of key action nodes corresponding to semantically meaningful and task-structured interaction stages, such as contact events (\emph{e.g.}, grasping) or designated moments when the end-effector is required to reach a stable configuration (\emph{e.g.}, lifting).
-During execution, we conduct step-level verification to evaluate whether the predicted behavior satisfies the required interaction and dynamical constraints at each key node.
-A trajectory is considered task-level successful only if all key nodes pass the step-level checks and the task objective is ultimately achieved.
-This hierarchical protocol enables fine-grained diagnosis of failure modes while maintaining a clear and measurable definition of overall task completion.
+We define \emph{embodied executability} as whether behaviors inferred from generated videos can be executed to complete the intended task.
+RoboWM-Bench evaluates executability at two levels: step-level verification and task-level success.
+For each task, we predefine a set of key action nodes corresponding to semantically meaningful interaction stages, such as contact events (\emph{e.g.}, grasping) or stable end-effector configurations (\emph{e.g.}, lifting).
+During execution, step-level verification checks whether the predicted behavior satisfies the required interaction and dynamical constraints at each key node.
+A trajectory is considered task-level successful only if all key nodes pass these checks and the final task objective is achieved.
+This hierarchical protocol supports fine-grained failure diagnosis while providing a clear and measurable criterion for overall task completion.